 For example: if the Sake is premium, it will be more expensive and qualitative.
 It will be of more interest to an informed drinker, of the high professional social category who lives in a first-rate city like Shanghai or Beijing and to promote it as a high-value gift in lower tiers cities.
 It will then be necessary to make the communication according to these criteria, through platforms, social networks, and KOLs of reference for this social environment.

-(Baidu) SEO & SEM management:
+(Baidu) SEO & SEM management

-Search engine optimization and search engine marketing consist in maximizing the visibility of a website on search engines and rank on top of SERP on chosen keywords.
+Search engine optimization and search engine marketing consist in maximizing the visibility of a website on search engines and ranking on top of SERP on chosen keywords.
 Baidu is China’s top search engine, so you’ll have to focus your SEO effort there.
 To improve your Baidu ranking, follow the following point:

 - Content adapted to Chinese government requirements under penalty of censorship